sachan0007/OLD_Backup/AWS Assignments/AWS_Assignment_7_Solution.md

 Users:

-1) Rajat: With user policy as bolow:
+1) Rajat: In "Devops" group With user policy as bolow:
 ```
 {
     "Version": "2012-10-17",